 If you’re thinking of getting a tattoo removed, keep reading.
 This article will cover all the basics you need to know before making your decision.

 Tattoo removal is the process of getting an area of permanently injected ink removed from a section of skin on the body.

 While there are several ways to remove tattoo ink from the skin, laser tattoo removal is by far and wide the most effective and popular method due to its high success rates and lack of serious side effects.

 However, tattoo removal hasn’t always been possible.

-While recent technological advances have allowed various tattoo removal processes to become more affordable and mainstream over the last 20 years, anybody wishing to have a tattoo removed before this time will have been stuck with their ink until the day they died unless they decided to undertake drastic self-harm measures in to remove the inked skin clean from their bodies.
+While recent technological advances have allowed various tattoo removal processes to become more affordable and mainstream over the last 20 years, anybody wishing to have a tattoo removed before this time, will have been stuck with their ink until the day they died.
+(Unless they decided to undertake drastic self-harm measures to remove the inked skin clean from their bodies).

 How Does Laser Tattoo Removal Work?